SeattleCentral/WEB130/README.md

 ## Quizzes/Exams

-There will occasionally be quizzes designed to test knowledge retention and evaluate class progression.
+There may occasionally be quizzes designed to test knowledge retention and evaluate class progression.
 These will be administered through Canvas and will constitute no more than 10% of the final grade.

 As this course is project-based, there will be no exams.